coin-or/python-mip/docs/quickstart.rst

    m.objective = xsum(c[i]*x[i] for i in range(n))

-To specify whether the goal is to *Minimize* or *Maximize* the objetive function, two useful functions were included: :func:`~mip.minimize` and :func:`~mip.maximize`.
+To specify whether the goal is to *Minimize* or *Maximize* the objective function, two useful functions were included: :func:`~mip.minimize` and :func:`~mip.maximize`.
 Below are two usage examples:

 .. code-block:: python